Note: This blog has been updated from a previously published article.

-Flutter is one of the most effective cross-platform solutions for app development.
-Having intuitive UI, Flutter is growing fast among development companies worldwide.
-Google released a new open-source solution, which supports cross-platform application development using a single codebase.
-In other words, it can be run on both Android and iOS.
-Flutter is an SDK – software development kit.
-This SDK already includes everything required to develop cross-platform applications, such as ready-made widgets, testing and integration APIs, rendering engine, and command-line tools.
-That’s why this solution helps developers to significantly save time and resources on creating applications for both platforms.
+Flutter is an open source UI software development kit (SDK).
+It is a highly effective tool for building cross-platform applications, with an intuitive UI and single codebase that can be run on both Android, iOS, and more recently, on the Web.
+As an SDK, Flutter includes everything required to develop cross-platform mobile applications, such as ready-made widgets, testing and integration APIs, a rendering engine, and command-line tools.
+That’s why this solution helps development teams significantly save time and resources on creating applications for both platforms.

-The new tool supports unit, functional, and UI testing that is accompanied by detailed documentation.
+Flutter expedites all manner of testing which in turn means quicker development time.
+Flutter tools support unit, functional, and UI testing that is accompanied by detailed documentation.
 Widget testing allows running UI tests quickly and effectively.
 In addition, Flutter Driver class allows driving the application in another process and delivers different useful methods to test user interaction and interface of the app.

 With all these great features with flutter app development, it’s a wonder why more developers have not yet moved over to.
 Clearly, there are some shortcomings associated with being a relatively new technology.

 As a relatively new cross-platform development tool, it’s libraries are still limited and some of its functionality need to be developed by developers which is time-consuming.
 This has led some in the developer community to claim that Flutter should not be used for building complex commercial apps yet as it’s better suited for simpler apps and prototyping.